Meet the Artist

 Growing in Knowledge

-Betty, who achieved a BFA from the University of Victoria, is now a Canadian artist based in Prince George.
+Betty, who achieved a BFA from the University of Victoria, is now a Canadian artist based in the traditional territories of the Lheidli T’enneh, Prince George.
 Betty’s work has expanded to encompass all aspects of the human condition, the environment and life itself.
 The expression of her unique vision has received acclaim since the 1980’s when her art was selected year after year for the prestigious provincial exhibitions Images and Objects and Artworks.

 Bodies of work develop organically from what inspires her.
 The work unfolds as she utilizes techniques and multimedia processes to embrace the topic that she is discovering.
 She does not look for the next project they find her.
 Betty differentiates herself from other artists through her genuinely distinctive voice, and style.
 Her work is recognizable within any gallery.
 Her art transforms to embrace the thematic issues being explored.
 Images are mined from her life and creative experiences.
 Visual elements are also extracted from the wealth of popular culture, the media, literature, opera, mythology, history, and art of the past.